ULSTICK/Crashing-Out/README.md

 ### Q: What is the best power source?

 A: The quests include 3 recommended energy sources.
 The first is the *Pitiful Generator*, which is powered by burnable fuel and very inefficient.
 Once you get oil refining set up, you can use the *Compression Dynamo* to burn various types of oils.
 Finally, you can get a *Nuclear Reactor* in the end-game, which is a highly effective generation method.
-The quests will guide you through these three recommended methods, but you can build a few other types on the
+The quests will guide you through these three recommended methods, but you can build a few other types on the way if you'd like.

 ### Q: Will updating to a new version break my world?